 4. Increases Conversions and Revenue

-When Canadian multinational media conglomerate Thomson Reuters implemented marketing automation software, their lead conversion time dropped by 72% that brought an 175% overall increase in revenue.”
+- When Canadian multinational media conglomerate Thomson Reuters started using marketing automation software, “their lead conversion time dropped by 72% to bring a 175% overall increase in revenue.”

 5. Improves Customer Retention

 Customer relationships are key to retention, and it’s easier and cheaper (about five times less) to retain customers than to find new ones.
 Through automating lead–nurturing activities, you can consistently fuel your existing relationships and maximize your ROI without increasing your output—and keep more customers.

 Aligning sales and marketing yields up to three times the revenue growth.
 Sales and marketing are two peas in a pod, and, unfortunately, many companies fail to acknowledge this.
 Especially as technology continues to evolve and mold the buying cycle, sales and marketing must grow together amid these shifting tides.

 Marketing automation lays out a robust strategy that seamlessly integrates the roles of both teams.
 When strategies and tools are aligned, they’ll boost visibility, conversions, and revenue.